hertzmann/hertzmann.github.io/_posts/2022-12-17-when-tech-changes-art.md

 # 4. Shifting employment ("This will kill jobs for artists")

 What is the effect of new artistic technology on artistic jobs?
 Despite the various simplisticated narratives, it's a really complex question, because new technologies can change the nature of artistic work (causing conflicting notions of "what an artist is"), and the short-term effects can look very different from the long-term effects.
-Moreover, some technologies are more about distribution mechanisms, which can have different functions than technologies that are purely tools.
-(This essay is primarily about the latter.)
+Moreover, while this post is primarily about artists' tools (like photography), the topic overlaps considerably with new distribution mechanisms (like sound recording and online streaming), that have different-but-related effects.

 The effect of technology on jobs in general is a huge topic with a long history.
 We get the term ["Luddite" from texture workers](https://en.wikipedia.org/wiki/Luddite) that sabotaged new machines that replaced their jobs.
 (We also get the word [sabotage](https://en.wikipedia.org/wiki/Sabotage#Etymology) from a similar source.)